Coronavirus Disease (COVID-19) Q & A

 This means emergency essentials such as:

-- Water - one gallon of water per person per day for at least three days, for drinking and sanitation (Note that in our region, experts advise having enough water for your family for 14 days)
+- Water - one gallon of water per person per day for at least 14 days, for drinking and sanitation (Note that in our region, experts advise having enough water for your family for 14 days, rather than the recommended 3 gallons in other regions, due to the higher risk of earthquakes and potential for damage to infrastructure)

 - Food - at least a three-day supply of non-perishable food